keiran-rowell/keiran-rowell.github.io/projects.md

 ## Structure-activity Relationships for Carbonyl Photolysis -- (PhD)
 ![Structure-activity relationships for carbonyls](/images/SARs_for_carbonyls.png)

-The photochemistry of structurally diverse small carbonyls can be used to predict the behaviour of atmospherically important molecules.
+The photochemistry of diverse small carbonyls can be used to predict the behaviour of atmospherically important molecules.
 {:.figcaption}